A-Almendras/A-Almendras/README.md

 Hi!
 My name is Anaflavia and welcome to my github profile 🔆

 🎓 Recent General Assembly Grad - Software Engineer

 🎓 University of 〽️ichigan Grad - Mechanical Engineer

 💡 With my background and theoretical experience in data science and machine learning, I have the innate capability to be extra attentive to details and find connections among processes.
 I strive to make an impact on future generations by making creativity and innovation more accessible through software all while working and learning from diverse individuals I am able to cross paths with.

-✨ Outside of my work my life revolves around fitness, dancing, art, plants, meeting friends and my wonderful dogs.
+✨ Outside of my work my life revolves around my wonderful dogs, fitness, dancing, art, plants, and meeting friends.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/https://www.linkedin.com/in/aalmendras//)